haxsaw/actuator/src/tests/README.txt

 do_quick_tests.bsh script, and the Ansible tests will be skipped.
 Alternatively, you can modify the user/keyfile used in the tests so you don't need to add a lxle1 user.

+Make sure that the private key has permissions of 600 or else you'll get failures on anything working with Ansible.